It’s a case of love and war for the passengers and crew of The Love Boat…

 Now to the Dallas duo, with Don and Alan both on a cruise with their boss.
 Both Cliff and Jack Don and Alan hope to win the Presidency after Witkin’s impending retirement.

 These men also apparently falling for the pretty crew member, Cruise Director Julie McCoy (Lauren Tewes).

-\In Julie and work, the men see it as a case of may the best guy win by fair means and foul.
-Their immature ways and competitiveness is relayed to the pair by Julie.
-Julie sees herself as just a pawn in their ongoing game, after both seem to ditch her for the same blonde on the same night.
+the men see it as a case of may the best guy win by fair means and foul in both Julie and work.
+Julie tells them of their immature ways and competitiveness.
+She sees herself as just a pawn in their ongoing game, after both seem to ditch her for the same blonde on the same night.

 The final tale tells of Evita and her flirty fiance, Carlos Jose Ramon Raul Sebastian Battista Ramirez.
 This story with a recurrent Spanish musical theme has this temperamental engaged pair at constant loggerheads.